How to Cleanse and Charge Your Altar: A Beginner’s Guide

 - Brushing negative energy away using a small sacred besom

 - Placing a bowl of salt to absorb negative energy

-- Place stones that absorb negative energy like black tourmaline
+- Place stones on the altar that absorb negative energy like black tourmaline

 Other Methods of Charging Your Altar